 In some environments, it’s critical for your workers to have two-way radio functionality.
-In this case, if you are considering adding Bluetooth functionality, an integrated, simultaneous Bluetooth and two-way radio solution is ideal.
-If you’re dealing with short range only, then this will have less of an impact on your decision.
+In this case, if you are considering adding Bluetooth® functionality, an integrated, simultaneous Bluetooth® and a two-way radio solution are ideal.
+If you’re dealing with short-range only, then this will have less of an impact on your decision.

 Volume Limiting Speaker

 Sometimes workers like to override the stated safety requirements and adjust their own volume.
-This is an easy way they can side step your safety program and limit the effectiveness of the devices.
-You will want to consider if your high noise environment dictates the need to more control here.
-If so, consider a device that has a built in volume limiting speaker.
+This is an easy way they can sidestep your safety program and limit the effectiveness of the devices.
+You will want to consider if your high noise environment dictates the need for more control here.
+If so, consider a device that has a built-in volume-limiting speaker.

 Climate / Temperature Tolerance

-Obviously cost is an important factor.
-We list cost last, as it is typically at the top of the list.
+Obviously, the cost is an important factor.
+We list costs last, as it is typically at the top of the list.
 Most quality products can range from 300 to 1000 or more.
 Anything below this price will not last, work properly in extreme temperatures, or be comfortable enough for workers to leverage.
 Anything higher and you may be paying for features that your team just doesn’t need.